tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 build_dashboard()
 ```

-* The true order of this solution may change once the code and behavior of each function are provided, but even without code, the call order will typically follow a pattern of initializing data containers, fetching data, transforming, or using the data, and displaying the data.
+* The true order of this solution may change once the code and behaviour of each function are provided, but even without code, the call order will typically follow a pattern of initializing data containers, fetching data, transforming or using the data, and displaying the data.

 * By placing the call order in the main function, it can be easy to control and update the function call order in a single place in the program.